cse110-sp25-group11/warmup-exercise/testing/swot.md

 We could have explored other techniques of working together and ways to make our programming more efficient.
 ### Threats
 Our pair programming approach may become more difficult to use when we are working on more files and more complicated structures.

+<br><br>
+## Testing Team Analysis:
+### Strengths
+Singe I (Aryan) was the only one on the team, getting things done and finalizing them was a quick, easy, and efficient process
+### Weakness
+Working alone was also a weakness because the tests I made were the ones that would be used without any review.
+### Opportunities
+I can learn a lot about the testing field, all the while learning about JavaScript on the side in case the logic development team needs another hand.
+### Threats
+Since I'm the only one in testing as of right now, I can not afford to miss anything (Because then there is no one to take over).